defano/wyldcard/README.md

 **What if I'm an attorney looking to sue?** This project represents a homework assignment and is in no way associated with Apple's long-obsolete, HyperCard application program.
 HyperCard&trade;, HyperTalk&trade; and any other trademarks used within are the property of Apple, Inc. and/or their rightful owner(s).

-## What's it do?

-Lets users create fields and buttons on a card and attach HyperTalk scripts to those user interface elements.
+## What can I do with this?

+You can create stacks of cards containing graphics, buttons and fields.
+Buttons and fields are scriptable, and the full suite of HyperCard paint tools (and patterns) are available.

-Enough of the runtime environment and HyperTalk scripting language is complete to demonstrate each of the core aspects of HyperCard including parts, attributes, event messaging, local and global variables, built-in and user-defined functions, and complex prepositional chunk expressions.
+Much of the HyperTalk language has been implemented including parts, attributes, event messaging, local and global variables, built-in and user-defined functions, and complex prepositional chunk expressions.

-The project uses Antlr4 as the parser generator, and the IntelliJ GUI Designer for much of the Swing UI development (see the section below for information about modifying UI components).
-With this implementation you can create buttons and fields in the UI and attach scripts to them for controlling their presentation and behavior.
-About 95% of the HyperTalk's expression language is implemented, as is the ability for one object to send messages to another, or to dynamically execute or evaluate code (i.e., any string of text can be executed as a script using the do command).

-Note that this project was originally implemented with the JCup/JFlex LALR parser generator tools and was converted to Antlr in July, 2016.
-The JCup implementation can be found in the (abandoned) `jcup` branch.

-## What this is not...
+## What can't I do?

 This is not a HyperCard replacement nor is it an open-sourced version of Apple's software.

-It won't run your old stacks and it's missing too many foundational aspects of the real software to be useful to anybody other than hobbyists and academics interested in compiler/interpreter design.
-Among its many limitations, this implementation lacks support for backgrounds; paint tools; user levels; card, background or stack-level scripts; XCMDs and XFCNs; home stack script inheritance; and a great deal more.
+It won't import and run your old stacks and it's missing too many foundational aspects of the real software to be useful to anybody other than hobbyists and academics.
+Among its limitations, this implementation lacks support for backgrounds; user levels; card, background or stack-level scripts; externals (XCMDs/XFCNs) and home stack script inheritance.

-## Building with Gradle
+# Building the application

 The project is built with Gradle (and should import easily into any IDE with Gradle integration like Eclipse or IntelliJ).
 The following Gradle tasks are defined by the project's build file: